heig-vd-dai-course/heig-vd-dai-course/09.01-java-network-concurrency/01-course-material/PRESENTATION.md

 <!-- _class: lead -->

-More details for this section in the [course material][course-material].
+More details for this section in the [course material][course].
 You can find other resources and alternatives as well.

 ### Concurrency: an introduction

-- Ability to handle multiple tasks at the same time
+- Ability to handle multiple tasks at the same time.
-- Differs from parallelism, the ability to execute multiple tasks simultaneously
+- Differs from parallelism, the ability to execute multiple tasks simultaneously.
-- Before we dive into concurrency, let's take a step back and remember what a processor is
+- Before we dive into concurrency, let's take a step back and remember what a processor is.

 ![bg right:40%](https://images.unsplash.com/photo-1554564200-198b0cd87cf5?fit=crop&h=720)

 ### What is a processor?

-- Piece of hardware that executes millions of instructions every second
+- Piece of hardware that executes millions of instructions every second.
-- Gives the illusion of executing multiple tasks at the same time
+- Gives the illusion of executing multiple tasks at the same time.
-- However, it can execute only one instruction at a time
+- However, it can execute only one instruction at a time (simplified).
-- When managing multiple tasks, the processor switches between tasks
+- When managing multiple tasks, the processor switches between tasks.

 ![bg right:40%](https://images.unsplash.com/photo-1698440050363-1697e5f0277c?fit=crop&h=720)

 ### What is a core?

-- A physical unit inside a processor that executes instructions (always one at a time)
+- A physical unit inside a processor that executes instructions (always one at a time).
-- A processor can have multiple cores, called multi-core processors
+- A processor can have multiple cores, called multi-core processors.
-- Cores can execute multiple instructions at the same time (parallelism) - not covered in this course
+- Cores can execute multiple instructions at the same time (parallelism) - not covered in this teaching unit.

 ![bg right:40%](https://images.unsplash.com/photo-1716772911614-7e830fb35765?fit=crop&h=720)

 ### What is a process?

-- A process is an instance of a program that is being executed
+- A process is an instance of a program that is being executed.
-- A process can have multiple threads (such as picocli)
+- A process can have multiple threads (such as picocli).
-- Processes are isolated from each other and have their own memory space
+- Processes are isolated from each other and have their own memory space.
-- Heavier than threads: expensive to create and manage
+- Heavier than threads: expensive to create and manage.

 ![bg right:40%](https://images.unsplash.com/photo-1718154621829-881f65a74a8c?fit=crop&h=720)

 ### What is a thread?

-- A thread is a sequence of instructions that can be executed by a core
+- A thread is a sequence of instructions that can be executed by a core.
-- A core can manage multiple threads at the same time
+- A core can manage multiple threads at the same time.
-- The main thread is the thread that starts when the application starts
+- The main thread is the thread that starts when the application starts.
-- More lightweight than processes and share the same memory space
+- More lightweight than processes.

 ![bg right:40%](https://images.unsplash.com/photo-1717444309226-c0809d4b5bde?fit=crop&h=720)